-• The number of routers involved in protecting S. Because throttling clips forwarding rate to some preset ceiling, it is less tolerant to traffi c variabilities than best-effort transmissions.
-For example, normal traffi c that occasionally exceeds the ceiling and cannot be absorbed by the token bucket will get clipped, instead of being served by opportunistic resource availabilites.
-We measure the number of routers at which traffi c is actually dropped due to the throttle rate limit.
+- The percentage of good user traffic that makes it to the server.
+Since the control algorithm ensures that the server operates under its maximum designed load, the good user requests that arrive should be adequately served. - The number of routers involved in protecting S. Because throttling clips forwarding rate to some preset ceiling, it is less tolerant to traffic variabilities than best-effort transmissions.
+For example, normal traffic that occasionally exceeds the ceiling and cannot be absorbed by the token bucket will get clipped, instead of being served by opportunistic resource availabilities.
+We measure the number of routers at which traffic is actually dropped due to the throttle rate limit.

-B. Packet network results
+B. Packet Network Results

 To evaluate how the proposed throttle mechanism would perform over a real network, we conducted simulations using a global network topology reconstructed from real traceroute data.
-The traceroute data set is obtained from the Internet mapping project at $AT\&T^2$ .
-It contains 709,310 distinct traceroute paths from a single source to 103,402 different destinations widely distributed over the entire Internet.
+The traceroute data set is obtained from the Internet mapping project at AT&T2.
+It contains 709 310 distinct traceroute paths from a single source to 103 402 different destinations widely distributed over the entire Internet.
 We use the single source as our target server S, and randomly select 5000 traceroute paths from the original data set for use in our simulations.
-The resulting graph has a total of 135,821 nodes, of which 3879 are hosts.
+The resulting graph has a total of 135 821 nodes, of which 3879 are hosts.
 We assume, therefore, that out of all the hosts in the total global network, these 3879 hosts access S, either as an attacker or a good user.

-1) Evenly distributed aggressive attackers: In our first set of experiments, we model aggressive attackers, whose average individual sending rate is several times higher than that of normal users.
+1) Evenly Distributed Aggressive Attackers: In our first set of experiments, we model aggressive attackers, whose average individual sending rate is several times higher than that of normal users.
 Specifically, each good user is chosen to send fixed size UDP packets to S, where the packet interarrival times are Poisson and the average traffic rate is randomly and uniformly drawn from the range [0, 2].
-Each attacker is chosen to send traffic at a rate randomly and uniformly drawn from the range $[0, r_a]$ , where $r_a$ is either 10 or 20 according to the particular experiment.
+Each attacker is chosen to send traffic at a rate randomly and uniformly drawn from the range $[0, r_a]$, where r_a is either 10 or 20 according to the particular experiment.
 Furthermore, we select attackers and good users to be evenly distributed in the network topolgy: each host in the network is independently chosen to be an attacker with probability p, and a good user with probability 1 - p.

-Figure 8(a) compares the performance of our algorithm (labeled "level-k max-min fairness") with that of the pushback max-min fairness approach in [10], for $r_a = 20$ and p = 0.2.
+Fig. 8(a) compares the performance of our algorithm (labeled "level-k max-min fairness") with that of the pushback max-min fairness approach in [13], for $r_a = 20$ and p = 0.2.
 We show the percentage of remaining good user and attacker traffic that passes the router throttles and arrives at the server.
-Figures 8(b) and 8(c) show the corresponding results when $r_a = 20$ and p = 0.4, and $r_a = 10$ and p = 0.4, respectively.
+Fig. 8(b) and (c) show the corresponding results when $r_a = 20$ and p = 0.4, and $r_a = 10$ and p = 0.4, respectively.
 We plot the average results over ten independent experimental runs, and show the standard deviation as an error bar around the average.